openhatch/oh-mainline/docs/deployment/installation.rst

   python manage.py syncdb --noinput

-This will print some messages and eventually give you your prompt back.
-If you would like to know if what you got was correct, check in the bottom of the file in the section Output Samples.
+This will print some messages and eventually give you your command prompt back.
+If you would like to know if what you got was correct, check at the bottom of this file in the section Output Samples.

 (We have to pass "--noinput" to request that Django not ask you questions.
 This is due to a bad interaction between Django's superuser